FlyingPencil10/GitShow/README.md

 Generate a string representation of the value in a variable </br>
 Convert a string to an int </br>
 Override the precedence of an operator </br>
-Convert a string to an int </br>
-Override the precedence of an operator </br>
 Assign the same value to several variables </br>
 Increment of decrement a variable </br>
 Declare a method </br>